WWE Raw preview: The lineup for the WWE Draft night two - Pro Wrestling Dot Net

 -Jey Uso, Ricochet, and Andrade vs. Damian Priest, Finn Balor, and JD McDonagh

-Powell’s POV: Night one of the WWE Draft will be held on Friday’s Smackdown.
-Monday’s Raw will be held in Kansas City, Missouri at Hy-Vee Wine and Spirits.
+Powell’s POV: Night one of the WWE Draft was held on Friday’s Smackdown.
+Raw will be held in Kansas City, Missouri at T-Mobile Center.
 Join me for my live review as the show airs Mondays at 7CT/8ET.
 Dot Net Members (including our Patreon patrons) have exclusive access to my weekly same night Raw audio reviews.

 Be the first to comment